WPYX: Middle of the road and top 40

 In September 1967, the station signed on as WDKC.
-It played middle of the road (MOR) music and was owned by Kopps-Monahan Communications, Inc., which also owned Top 40 powerhouse WTRY 980 AM (today's WOFX).
+It played middle of the road (MOR) music and was owned by Kopps-Monahan Communications, Inc., which also owned Top 40 powerhouse WTRY (980 AM; today's WOFX).
 In 1971, the call sign was changed to WTRY-FM to match its AM counterpart.
 It continued as an MOR station during the day, but would simulcast WTRY's Top 40 format at night.
 In 1972, it returned to a full time MOR sound.

 In early 1973, the WTRY-AM-FM were sold, and WTRY-FM became WHSH, which then went to its first full-time rock format as the format was changed to a Top 40–oldies hybrid with live DJs.
 The station was now known as "Wish" as well as "The Albany Stereo Giant" and "Your Albany Wish".
 Ownership automated the station a year later in 1974, and changed the format to Oldies.

 Beautiful music and album rock

 During Labor Day weekend, 1975, the format was flipped again, this time to beautiful music, while keeping the "Wish" nickname.
 From 1975 to 1980, the station played quarter hour sweeps of mostly instrumental cover versions of popular songs, along with some Broadway and Hollywood show tunes.

 By 1980 there was an obvious hole for a mainstream album-oriented rock (AOR) station in the Albany market.
-Under the direction of Ted Utz who moved from WAQX in Syracuse, WHSH flipped to its current format on September 15, 1980, changing the call sign to WPYX and calling itself "PYX 106".
+WHSH flipped to its current format on September 15, 1980, changing the call sign to WPYX and calling itself "PYX 106".
 WPYX used all live and local disc jockeys until April 28, 2009, when management replaced most of the local DJs with announcers from other cities who voice-track their shows, to make them sound as if they are in the Capital District.